keras-team/keras-io/guides/md/customizing_what_happens_in_fit.md

 calling `result()` would return an average since the start of training, whereas we usually work with per-epoch averages.
 Thankfully, the framework can do that for us: just list any metric you want to reset in the `metrics` property of the model.
-The model will call `reset_states()` on any object listed here at the begining of each `fit()` epoch or at the begining of a call to `evaluate()`.
+The model will call `reset_states()` on any object listed here at the beginning of each `fit()` epoch or at the beginning of a call to `evaluate()`.